-We will start by covering the all the necessary basics (without getting too technical), if however, you would prefer to get professional help with managing your presence on the web get in touch with us by calling 1300 659 035, e-mailing [email protected] or using the online form on our contact page.
+We will start by covering all the necessary basics (without getting too technical), but if you would prefer to get professional help with managing your presence on the web get in touch with us by calling 1300 659 035, e-mailing [email protected] or using the online form on our contact page.

 What is a Domain Name?